WSSSDC/Equalis-API/README.md

 ## 🖼 Gallery

 ## 💻 Lines of Code
+- 389 lines of Python Code
+- 213 lines of Solidity Code
+- X lines of Flutter
 ## 🙇‍♂️ Acknowledgements

 We would like to thank DeltaHacks for the opportunity to create and develop our idea.